This page contains details related to governance issues, and will cover the following topics;

 Hidden Needs Analyses

-To educate and inform our grant giving, and to help to educate and inform our partners, donors and supporters, as well as the wider community, we publish an annual ‘Hidden Needs Analysis’.
-Until 2016 this full report was known as ‘Vital Issues’, with a slimmed down, or ‘headline’ version known as ‘Vital Signs’.
+To educate and inform our grant giving, and to help to educate and inform our partners, donors and supporters, as well as the wider community, we will publish an annual ‘Hidden Needs Analysis’ for Shropshire.
+This report will be published from early 2022.

-As part of this report we use statistics provided from various sources, including the Office for National Statistics and the Staffordshire Observatory, part of Staffordshire County Council.
+As part of this report we use statistics provided from various sources, including the Office for National Statistics.
 We also use our own research, carried out specifically for the purposes of this report.

-Any information given to or shared with The Community Foundation for Staffordshire, for the purposes of this report, will not be shared with any outside agency or organisation, other than in the case of criminal activity, where we have an obligation to refer issues to the relevant authorities.
+Any information given to or shared with The Community Foundation, for the purposes of this report, will not be shared with any outside agency or organisation, other than in the case of criminal activity, where we have an obligation to refer issues to the relevant authorities.
 However, anonymised cumulative data will be published in the final report, which is available freely and on request.

 If you feel you could contribute to this report, please contact us.

-The Community Foundation for Shropshire is an organisation that specialises in philanthropic management, and some of our work in this area could be classified as fundraising.
+The Community Foundation is an organisation that specialises in philanthropic management, and some of our work in this area could be classified as fundraising.

 The Fundraising Regulator is a new body which has been established to oversee the fundraising activities and principles of charities.
 The Fundraising Regulator holds the Code of Fundraising Practice for all areas of the UK.
 They set and maintain the standards of charitable fundraising, aim to ensure that fundraising is respectful, open, honest and accountable to the public and regulate fundraising in England, Wales and Northern Ireland.